jabowery/HumesGuillotine/README.md

 # OckhamsGuillotine

 CAVEAT:  Ockham's Guillotine promotes a specific criterion for model *selection*.
-It does not constraint how those models are *generated*.
+It does not constrain how those models are *generated*.
 Models *generated* by a million monkies banging keyboards for a billion years are permitted as well as those by machine learning algorithms or by graduate students laboriously slaving for their PhDs.
 None of that is relevant.
 Ockham's Guillotine is *only* about model *selection*.

 This repository contains a series of contests (the first of which is at [LaboratoryOfTheCounties](https://github.com/jabowery/OckhamsGuillotine/tree/master/LaboratoryOfTheCounties)) to create the best unified model of society by compressing a wide range of social data.
 Compression discovers causal laws by approximating the underlying Kolmogorov Complexity of the data.
 This is inspired by <a href="http://prize.hutter1.net/">the Hutter Prize for Lossless Compression of Human Knowledge</a>